-This bright, appealing PDF grammar worksheet is an excellent way to practise and revise using modal verbs in Y5.
+This bright, appealing modal verbs KS2 grammar worksheet is an excellent way to practise and revise using modal verbs in Year 5.

-This primary resource is divided into five sections:
+We've divided this primary resource into five sections:

 - Understand